 Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
 What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
-This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use
+This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use required to review, sign and abide by the National Rules of Behavior on a yearly basis as required by VA Handbook 6500 as well as complete annual mandatory Information Security and Privacy Awareness training.
+Additional mitigation is provided by making the System of Record Notices (SOR) and Privacy Impact Assessment (PIA) available for review online, as discussed in question 6.1 and the Overview section of this PIA.

-Privacy Risk: There is a risk that veterans and other members of the public will not know that the Area Orlando exists or that it collects, maintains, and/or disseminates PII, PHI or PII/PHI about them.
+Privacy Risk: There is a risk that veterans and other members of the public will not know that the Area Northern Indiana exists or that it collects, maintains, and/or disseminates PII, PHI or PII/PHI about them.